reshalfahsi/competitive-programming/go/Algorithms/CamelCase/README.md

 # CamelCase

-There is a sequence of words in [CamelCase](https://en.wikipedia.org/wiki/CamelCase) as a string of letters, , having the following properties:
+There is a sequence of words in [CamelCase](https://en.wikipedia.org/wiki/CamelCase) as a string of letters, `s`, having the following properties:

 - It is a concatenation of one or more words consisting of English letters.
 - All letters in the first word are lowercase.